KaioFelps/inertia-rust/docs/src/advanced/actix-web-implementations.md

 }
 ```

 Yet you need to enable your framework session middleware and manager (or your own).
-As errors
+As errors are
-are retrieved by `remove` method, they are **only available for one request lifetime**.
-Indeed,
+retrieved by `remove` method, they are **only available for one request lifetime**.
+Indeed, errors
-errors and flash messages shouldn't persist across multiple requests.
+and flash messages shouldn't persist across multiple requests.

+> Note: Be sure to register this middleware always after `InertiaMiddleware`.
+Since actix web calls
+> the middlewares in the opposite order they've been registered, doing this will ensure that
+> `InertiaMiddleware` has the correct `InertiaTemporarySession` when it's finally executed.

 For more details on how to configure actix session, refer to their own documentation.